FAST PRACTICE GROUP INFORMATION

 Swim Lessons: At FAST swim lessons, swimmers will gain skills and build strength while enjoying their lessons.
 Skills are learned over time as good habits are created.
 FAST runs perpetual swim lessons, so participants are enrolled in a class that meets the same date and time each week, and will be enrolled in lessons until a withdrawal notice is filed.
 An initial commitment of at least one month of lessons is recommended to build a good relationship with your child and to begin the learning process of FAST’s teaching style.

-Age Group 2: Age Group 2 swimmers will range in ages from nine to twelve who have advanced from Age Group 1, or have transferred from another club swim team.
-Swimmers in this group are encouraged to participate in at least three to four practices per week as well as one meet per month.
-Age Group 2 swimmers will focus on proper stroke mechanics and begin learning the basics of interval training.
+Age Group 2: Age group 2 swimmers will range in age from 9 to 12 who have advanced from Age Group 1 or have transferred from another team.
+Swimmers in this group are encouraged to participate in at least 3 to 4 practices per week as well as 1 meet per month.
+Age Group 2 swimmers will focus on proper stroke mechanics and begin learning the basics of interval training and are working towards achieving BB times in their age group.

-Senior 1: Designed for swimmers ages thirteen through eighteen, Senior 1 swimmers are those who have either completed an age group group, are high school swimmers, or who are just starting their competitive swimming journey at this age.
-The primary focus of Senior 1 is proper stroke technique, racing strategy and developing into a Senior level swimmer.
-Swimmers are working toward BB qualifying times in their age group.
+Senior 1: Designed for swimmers ages 13-18, who have advanced from an age group group, high school swimmers, or those who are just starting their competitive swimming journey.
+The primary focus of Senior 1 is proper stroke technique, racing strategy and learning what it means to be a Senior level swimmer.
 Meet participation is encouraged.

 Senior 2: Swimmers in Senior 2 will have advanced from Senior 1, Select or transferred from another club team.
 Senior 2 is a natural progression from Senior 1 and/or Select building on the skills previously learned as well as introducing additional training and more efficient stroke techniques and racing strategies, building up training yardage and maturity of the athlete for more intensive practices.
 Senior 2 swimmers will range in age from 14-18 years old and typically have 2 or more BB times in their age group, or 14 year olds with 15-16 A times.
 The range of training in Senior 2 allows highly competitive swimmers to succeed while still being involved in other sports or extracurricular activities.